alexnoctis76/Vintage_radio/README.md

 # Vintage Radio Music Manager

 A desktop GUI application for managing music libraries, albums, and playlists for a vintage radio device.
 The system provides a modern interface for organizing music files, syncing to SD cards, and testing firmware behavior.
+You can **drag and drop files or folders** into the Library, Albums, or Playlists views to import music quickly.

 ## Features